Keeping a pet in your home

 Customers are responsible for the health and welfare of their pets.
 Under the Animal Welfare Act 2006, this is called a duty of care.
 This requires proper day to day management and care of the pet.
 If customers have any questions about the care of their pets, they should contact their vet or a suitable accredited animal welfare organisation.
 Routine healthcare must include regular control of parasites (fleas and worms), vaccinations and neutering where appropriate.
 Should we become aware that a pet is not being given due duty of care, we will take steps to inform the relevant professional organisation, such as the RSPCA, and may consider prohibiting the keeping of the pet or any future pets in the home.

-Any request will be considered on its own merits and where appropriate, in consultation with any other tenants who may be affected.
+For sheltered housing and care and support properties, any request will be considered on its own merits, and where appropriate, in consultation with any other customers who may be affected.
+To request permission please speak to your scheme/service manager or contact your local Customer Services team on 0300 123 1745.